jreyesr/jreyesr.github.io/content/posts/advanced-authz-1/index.md

 toc: true
 ---

 > **Author's note:** Hello!
-This article has become way, _way_ longer than I expected.
-At about 14K words, which takes a good fraction of an hour to read, I decided to split it.
-This is the first part, the second one will be [here](/posts/advanced-authz-2) (if it isn't yet, then that means you're reading this article soon after it's published and I haven't published the second part yet.
-Hi!).
-I expect to publish the second part in a couple of days or three.
+This article is split in two parts because it became too unwieldy for a single post.
+This is the first part, the second one [is here](/posts/advanced-authz-2).

 In this article, we'll take a look at access control patterns that can be used on web applications.
 We'll start from the role-based system that many web frameworks showcase in their tutorials, and build up from there all the way to Google-scale systems that are inspired by the one that powers Google Drive's authorization mechanics.